 I inherited my grandmother’s terra cotta cookie press which I found in my parents’ silverware drawer, then messaged my aunt, sisters and cousins when I couldn’t locate my recipe for these old-fashioned ginger crisps.
 I love that my aunt, Angela, copied the recipe word for word.
-No instructions how to mix the dough, and who the heck knows the size of a filbert?
+No instructions on how to mix the dough, and who the heck knows the size of a filbert?
 Not me, until I googled it!
 I treasure this recipe and added some more details so you all can try them, too.

 The leaf and berry pattern on my cookie press did not show clearly after I baked the first batch.
 So I ended up rolling the rest of the dough balls in sugar and just not worrying about the design.
 My kids prefer a chewier cookie so I baked mine for just 8 minutes.

 Today, I’m sharing this recipe with my blogging friend, Abeer, of Cakewhiz, who is organized a Christmas Extravaganza.
 You’ve probably seen her amazing creations on Pinterest and around the web; they are incredible!
 We were to take a holiday recipe and give it a twist.
 Mine is using nearly a century old, family recipe to see how it works in a modern kitchen.
 Check out the other wonderful holiday creations below.